MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Azure Load Balancer is an excellent choice for distributing network traffic across multiple virtual machines at the transport layer (OSI layer 4 - TCP and UDP).
++ Public Load Balancers are used to load balance internet traffic to your VMs.
+An internal (or private) load balancer is used where private IPs are needed at the frontend only.
++ The Basic load balancer is for small-scale applications that don't need high availability or redundancy.
+The Standard load balancer is for high performance and ultra-low latency.
++ Azure Application Gateway is a web traffic (OSI layer 7) load balancer that enables you to manage traffic to your web applications.
++ The Application Gateway Standard tier offers all the L7 functionality, including load balancing, The WAF tier adds a firewall to check for malicious traffic.
++ An Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.

+## Learn more with self-paced training

++ [Improve application scalability and resiliency by using Azure Load Balancer](https://learn.microsoft.com/training/modules/improve-app-scalability-resiliency-with-load-balancer/).
+Discuss the different load balancers in Azure and how to choose the right Azure load balancer solution to meet your requirements.
++ [Load balance your web service traffic with Application Gateway](https://learn.microsoft.com/training/modules/load-balance-web-traffic-with-application-gateway/).
+Improve application resilience by distributing load across multiple servers and use path-based routing to direct web traffic.

 ### Review
 In this lab, you have completed:
 + Provisioned the lab environment